 1. Do you provide status updates to my application through the admissions process?

 If you are chosen to interview at the College of Osteopathic Medicine, you will be provided with the information regarding the status of your file and letters.
 Otherwise, we will not be able to offer individual status checks.

 1. When does the College of Osteopathic Medicine begin interviewing?

-The College of Osteopathic Medicine begins interviewing in November and continues through early spring until the class is filled.
+The College of Osteopathic Medicine begins interviewing in the fall and continues through early spring until the class is filled.
 We work on a rolling basis so applicants are interviewed and accepted throughout this time period.

 2. I have already had my interview, when will I hear from you?

 The Admissions Committee will meet frequently throughout the interview period to expedite the admissions decisions.
 All notifications will be sent via regular mail.

 3. I have been accepted, but would like more time to make my decision.
 Can I request an extension?

 Applicants who have been accepted are offered ample time to make a decision.
 We will not be able to give you extensions.

 1. What is the proper way to update information on my application?